David Oxley Art

 One week.
 Many Worlds.

 During the week, visitors had the opportunity to see themselves captured and re-rendered as bubble-packed figures in real time.
 In a quieter moment, I stepped in front of the webcam myself and took it a bit further.
-The system captured me dancing live, turned me into a bubble-packed alien, and that performance became the basis for the video.
+The system captured me dancing live, turning me into a bubble-packed alien.

-The result is closer to a music video than a documentation clip.
+The result here is closer to a music video than some documentation of the exhibition.
 It pairs a deliberately playful song I made for it, “Bubble Alien”, with that live-captured performance, and places the bubble-packed version of me on a series of different worlds, including the Bubble Planet mentioned in the lyrics.

 Bubble Alien music video created at the exhibition

-There was also a small coffee collaboration with Little Havana (The Coffee Store Leith Ltd), with a custom blend available in bags featuring bespoke artwork.
+I also got involved in a coffee collaboration with Little Havana (The Coffee Store Leith Ltd), with a custom blend available in bags featuring my bespoke artwork.

-I did hope the coffee would sell, and it did (and needed restocking).
+I hoped the coffee would sell, and it did (and needed restocking).
 What surprised me was how well other things moved too: artworks, coasters, t-shirts, books, cards.
-I have done plenty of art and craft fairs, often as part of artist groups and collectives, where sales have sometimes been slow or non-existent, so seeing people buy things during the week genuinely caught me off guard, in a good way.
+I have done plenty of art and craft fairs, often as part of artist groups and collectives, where sales have sometimes been slow or non-existent, so seeing people buy my work during the week genuinely caught me off guard, in a good way.

 More than anything, the week functioned as a way of putting my work in front of people and saying: this is me, this is what I do.
 Having the space open, being there to talk things through, and letting people spend time with the work meant those introductions could happen properly, without trying to compress everything into a single explanation.
 The conversations that came out of that are already carrying on beyond the exhibition.